 Jennifer Millbank focuses her litigation practice on commercial and property disputes and she also provides general governance advice to organizations such as First Nations, volunteer fire departments, local governments, and societies.

 Most lawsuits conclude through some type of mediation or negotiation, but in order to get the best result, the parties need to be prepared to go to trial.
-She is experienced trial counsel and has had conduct of trials in a wide range of subject areas including: mining rights, real property ownership disputes, contractual disputes, immigration, fraud, employment matters, commercial leasing, foreclosures, motor vehicle, construction and government regulation.
+She is experienced trial counsel and has had conduct of trials in a wide range of subject areas including: mining rights, real property ownership disputes, contractual disputes, immigration, fraud, employment matters, commercial leasing, creditors’ remedies and foreclosures, motor vehicle, construction and government regulation.
 She enjoys this variety and believes that having this broad experience makes her a better litigator.

 Being involved in a lawsuit is stressful.
 Trials and arbitrations require a lot of preparation and Jennifer has the experience to know how to tell your story in court and how to present the best case possible when the stakes are high.
 She has successfully argued matters before the British Columbia Supreme Court, the British Columbia Court of Appeal, the Federal Court of Appeal, as well as a number of administrative tribunals including the Workers Compensation Appeal Board, the B.C.
 Human Rights Tribunal, and the Hospital Appeal Board.
 She frequently provides advice on professional disciplinary matters and is experienced in making submissions before competency, review, and disciplinary boards.